thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 } PublicKeyMaterial;
 ~~~

-PublicKeyMaterial can be composed of both cryptographic material and metadata.
+PublicKeyMaterial MAY be composed of both cryptographic material and metadata.

-Key ID is defined has follow
+Key ID is defined has follow:

 ~~~
 key_id = encode(H(PublicKeyMaterial))